jeffellenbogen/jeffellenbogen.github.io/index.md

 # Things I Like
-- Snowboarding is one of my favorite Hobbies
+- Snowboarding is one of my favorite hobbies
 - I am also enjoying learning to do some coding
 - Arduino is fun!